 Grid associated with a transformation that can be used to convert grid coordinate values to values of coordinates referenced to an external coordinate reference system.

-SONAR
+Sonar

 A technique that uses sound propagation through water to determine distance, primarily depth measurement.